sleddev/tg-stickers/README.md

 Right click on a sticker pack logo to open a Pack Menu, where you can reorder or delete the packs.

-Press `Windows` + `-` to open the application if the background service is running (started automatically when you launch the app, and can be closed from the system tray icon.
+Press `Windows` + `-` to open the application if the background service is running (started automatically when you launch the app, and can be closed from system tray icons.
 The background service consumes around 1MB or memory, and should have no impact on performance).

 You can change between sticker packs using the `PageUp`, `PageDown`, `Home`, and `End` buttons